langchr86/hostcontrold/README.md

 ### Docker

 The whole development steps can also be done in the prepared docker container.
-Those are mainly used to build and test the code with travis on different distributions/toolchains but can also be used for local development.
+Those are mainly used to build and test the code with the github action workflow on different distributions/toolchains but can also be used for local development.
 Ubuntu with GCC is used by default.